Lonewolf239/NeoIni/docs/CONTRIBUTING.md

 ### License

-By contributing, you agree that your contributions are licensed under the [MIT License](./LICENSE).
+By contributing, you agree that your contributions are licensed under the [GPLv3](https://github.com/Lonewolf239/NeoIni/blob/main/LICENSE).